Foundation for Interscholastic Youth Athletics

 · To teach youth about sportsmanship, competition, teamwork and perseverance.

 · To provide as many athletic opportunities to appeal to as many youths as possible.

 · To always keep youth active and to teach about proper exercise and nutrition in a fun and positive environment.

 ARTICLE II – Provisions for Schools

 1. Membership: Any elementary and/or middle school within Los Angeles County and surrounding areas may seek to participate in FIYA.
 Schools, including their student athletes, coaches and parents/spectators, are required to adhere to the regulations promulgated herein in order to maintain good standing.
 Failure to adhere to FIYA regulations and policies may result in a school's suspension from participation.
 In addition to participating in FIYA, a school may join as an official FIYA member school.
-The cost of membership is $100 per school for the current school year and entitles the school to membership pricing and other benefits.
+The cost of membership is $125 per school for the current school year and entitles the school to membership pricing (and other potential benefits).
 Membership to FIYA is strictly voluntary.

 2. Athletic Program: As part of its mission, FIYA is committed to assisting elementary/middle schools with the formation and development of a strong athletic program.
 FIYA recommends that each school maintain an athletic director or coordinator to handle the administrative aspect involved with youth sports.
 The athletic director should be familiar with the contents of the FIYA Regulations Manual and share important information with its coaches, players and parents.

 4. Student Safety: Schools participating in FIYA should ensure that the safety of its students is a top priority.
 All adults involved with a particular school’s afterschool athletic program should be properly screened and certified by the school he/she represents.
 FIYA recommends that the certification include live scan fingerprinting and child abuse guidelines training as well as first aid and CPR.
 Schools should supply coaches with first aid kits for all games.
 Schools also need to ensure that its student-athletes have the necessary health insurance coverage during the school’s participation in any FIYA sports offerings; FIYA does NOT provide health insurance coverage.